This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 - After you've added the filling, gently push in the popsicle stick.

-- Add another tablespoon of chocolate.
-Using a knife, spoon, or cake spatula, drag the chocolate over the filling.
+- Using a knife, spoon, or cake spatula, drag the chocolate over the filling.
 Add more chocolate and re-scrape if needed.

 - Let the chocolate harden, and then gently remove the cakesicle from the mold.